qualisys/paf-python-example/README.md

     3. `conda install -c conda-forge ezc3d` (c3d parsing library, see https://github.com/pyomeca/ezc3d)
     4. `conda install -c anaconda lxml` (xml parsing library)
 4. Open QTM and make sure that the path to `Command Prompt` is set in Project Options/Miscellaneous/Folder Options (the path is usually C:\Windows\System32\cmd.exe)
-5. Click on `Start Processing` to automatically export c3d files, read the c3d files content and export some data into an xml file.
+5. Click on `Start Processing` to automatically export c3d files, read the c3d files content and export some data into `output.xml` file.

 ## Resources for using the Qualisys Project Automation Framework (PAF)